GraceAbalisa/Cookie-clicker/README.md

 We decided to choose Grace as our Git Master,
 Her tasks were the following  :
     - Create the Repository
     - Send an invitation to each team member
     - Merge the "Dev" branch into the "Master" branch.

+ Nathalie is the one who is going to work on the HTML/CSS :
+   -